richbodo/h2gc/README.md

 WANT TO WORK ON THIS?
 =====================

-"I would probably *love* to work with you.
+I would probably *love* to work with you.
 Just clone the repo and contact me.
 We'll get rolling.
 Don't forget your towel.